mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

 The following plot serves to get a feeling for the distribution of the missing values, which are missing here completely at random (MCAR).
-The plot uses the Abayomi convention for colors (Abayomi et al., 2008), where blue stands for observed values, red for (real) missing values and black for the complete dataset with synthetical imputed values.
+The plot uses the Abayomi convention for colors (Abayomi et al., 2008), where blue is for observed values, red for (real) missing values and black for the complete dataset with imputed values.

 {{< icon name="python" pack="fab" >}} Python